Unless it’s an original Picasso painting or a classic Chanel handbag, most tangible items lose their value over time.

 Note: Recurring inventory write-offs can be a red flag and could be perceived as inventory fraud.
 Always consult your CPA or accountant on the best way to report inventory value.

-The allowance method is a more elaborate process since some money is set aside to cover inventory that might lose some or all of its value in the future.
+The allowance method is a more elabourate process since some money is set aside to cover inventory that might lose some or all of its value in the future.

 Unlike the direct write-down method, the allowance method requires you to report bad debt expenses every fiscal year.